Ambazari Lake

 The lake was used to supply water to Nagpur for over 30 years.
 The lake is beautiful and serene.

 Garden

 The lake also has a garden located just beside it known as Ambazari garden.
 The garden was established in 1958 on an area of 18 acres of land.
 This place is managed and preserved by the Nagpur Municipal Corporation.
 The musical fountain, various electric rides, and amusement games were once present in the garden but have been discontinued.
 The garden is frequented by walkers in the morning and, in the afternoon, it turns into couple spot.
 Radio speakers were added in the park, which plays soothing music and green gym.
 This is one of the famous tourist attractions of Nagpur.

+Climate change

+In a fast-developing Nagpur, communities are in dire need of spaces like Ambazari Garden to connect with nature.
+Such spaces are vital for recreation and play an important role in countering the rising cases of mental health concerns in urban life.
+Lakes play a crucial role in regulating high temperatures during summer through natural processes like evaporation, which cools the surrounding air.
+They help mitigate the urban heat island effect and provide a cooler environment, benefiting both ecosystems and human well-being.
+Rapid development and cutting trees had polluted the lake in recent years.
+Biodiversity loss beneath Ambazari Lake is another urgent concern, as preserving its aquatic life is essential for maintaining ecological balance.

+Water Hyacinth problem

+The spread of water hyacinth is threatening the lake’s health, beauty, and usability.

+Water hyacinth, though attractive to look at, is considered one of the world’s worst invasive aquatic plants because it grows rapidly and forms thick mats on the water surface.
+These dense mats block sunlight from reaching underwater plants, reducing oxygen levels in the water and suffocating fish and other aquatic life.
+They also clog waterways, disrupt boating and fishing activities, and reduce the availability of clean water for irrigation and drinking.
+In addition, stagnant water trapped under these mats becomes a breeding ground for mosquitoes, increasing the risk of diseases.
+Overall, water hyacinth causes serious ecological imbalance, economic loss, and health hazards if not controlled.

+NMC occasionally removes the weed from lake, but it comes back quickly, hence need of systematic approach to tackle this problem.